Misty Programming Language:

 Parameter List

 The parameter list can be open (each parameter name on its own line) or closed (all parameters names on the same line, separated with ,comma).
 The parameters are names that will be bound to the arguments when the function is called.
-A parameter list can contain at most 8 parameters.
+A parameter is a def that is initialized by the caller.
+A parameter list can contain at most 4 parameters.
+If you need more than 4, consider using a single record or array instead.

 A parameter list is a list of zero or more names, separated by commas or stacked vertically.
 When the function is invoked, the argument values will be assigned to these names and made available to the body.
 The body can not modify the parameters.
 Parameters behave as def, not var.
 The number of names in the parameter list determines the function's arity.
-If the function is invoked with too many arguments, it fails.
-The function's failure handler will not get an opportunity to handle the fail because the fail happens before the function gets called.
+If the function is invoked with too many arguments, the excess arguments are ignored.

 If the function is invoked with too few parameters, the missing values will get null.
 The |default operator is allowed in parameter lists, replacing null arguments with values.